Following a healthy diet can work with your medications to help manage your blood sugar levels.

 There are many sweeteners available that will not increase your blood sugar levels.
 Aspartame, saccharin, sucralose and stevia are all examples of these artificial sweeteners.
 Cyclamate is currently the only available sweetener that should be avoided if you are pregnant.

-Learn more about artificial sweeteners from the Canadian Diabetes Association
+Learn more about artificial sweeteners from Diabetes Canada

 The glycemic index describes how fast the sugar in a food will be absorbed into your blood stream and how much it will change your blood sugar levels.
 Try to choose foods with a lower glycemic index more often.